What is magnesium?

 The main sources of magnesium are:

-More information on food rich in magnesium in the listing above.
+* More information on food rich in magnesium.

 – Magnesium citrate: The best form to ingest this I supplement is in the form of magnesium citrate because it presents a greater absorption.